Home Chicago Car Accident Lawyer What to Do After a Car Accident in Chicago

 If you are in a car crash, it might not be obvious what you should do next.
 Read on to learn more about what to do after a car accident to ensure you’re safe, following the law, and know what to expect from the insurance company.

-Whether your accident was minor or severe, there are several things you should take care of at the scene as soon as you are able.
+Whether your accident was minor or severe, there are several things you should take care of at the scene immediately after the accident.
 Your emotions may be running high after a car wreck, but missing information or neglecting evidence at the scene can make it harder on you and your possible insurance claim later.

 Regardless of what you think happened to cause the accident, never discuss fault or make statements to other parties involved.
 Even an innocuous comment, made out of concern or instinct, can hurt you later.